herbertgithubaccount/MWSE/docs/source/types/niPackedColor.md

 ### `new`
 <div class="search_terms" style="display: none">new</div>

 Creates a new niPackedColor object.
+This function must be given 0, 3, or 4 arguments.

 ```lua
 local color = niPackedColor.new(r, g, b, a)